ouhft/diakonia-open/docs/_source/TransplantEPR/Transplant_Pathway.md

 The information is currently stored on the Renal (R:) drive.
 There is no linking between the different portions of the information.

-SUG: This would be better organised using a central information store which mandated consisten (standardised) coding of information.
+SUG: This would be better organised using a central information store which mandated consistent (standardised) coding of information.

 Word documents contain the threads of communication.

  - Emails are cut and pasted into the word document
  - This forms timeline with a sequence of events recorded by virtue of the orger in the document
  - This allows conversations and reqests to be tracked
  - On call coordinator has access to the information especially that associated with health

 Patient notes qare occasionally unavailable or missing.

 The patient notes at listing consists of 2 sets:

   - Buff - General hospial notes that could be anywhere depending on which department was the last to have contact with teh patient
   - Blue - activated at transplant but need to reflect changes that are made to the buff notes.

 NOTE:  This issue is closely related to dta reliability and accuracy.
 Ultimately it could impct upon patient safety.

 While on the waiting list the patient may be seen by the nephrologist.
 Letters may be gererated and sent to expernal referring clinicians - these need to be part of the medical record.
 All correspondence by coordinators, such as email, need to be captured.
 NOTE:  Currently all correspondence by coordinators by email or telephone is recorded in a word document.
 If this information is included within the ePR or other system appropriate access control needs to be considered.

   SUG:  There is possibly a need for access control to be included on any system or subsystem that records correspondence betwen coordinators and others in relation to patients.

 Patients can be suspended at any time.
 This may be because of holiday, illness, change in circumstances.

   SUG: Ther should be a mechanism that allows a patient to be suspended and a cause given.
 There should be a mechanism for reactivating patietns.
 A reactivation plan should be recorded.
 Perioadic reminders shoudl be snet to approprate team members to check if suspension is till approprate.
 The reminder mechanisme must be configureable with respect to the frequency of reminders being sent.

-9.6 Outputs
+### 9.6 Outputs

 Outputs at this stage could include the mandatory periodic reporting to various bodies.

 In addition there could be:

-Letters for annual reviews.
+* Letters for annual reviews.
-Email and other correspondence
+* Email and other correspondence

-# 10 Periodic checks
+## 10 Periodic checks

 While the patient is on the waiting list, depending on the transplant that they are waiting for, it may be prudent to carry out periodic health checks to ascertain if there have been any significant changes.
 These changes may alter the suitability of the patient for transplant.
 The regular monitoring and contact with the patient will also allow the capturing of any changes to relevant information including demographic and underlying health issues.

 If the patient is referred from a satellite unit, will that unit be responsible for performing any tests and checks?

 - Patient is reassessed annually by the Oxford team.

 If so, how will the relevant data be returned for inclusion in the patient history?

 Annual checks for pancreas transplant are carried out by surgeons.
 For renal only transplants the patients are only checked when they are called for transplant.

-# 11 Transplant
+## 11 Transplant

 Insert figure 7

-11.1 Process
+### 11.1 Process

 The living donor team have demographic information.
 DATA: paper based and word documents.
 Some is stored locally and some at remote centres.

 If donor is remote the local living donor team should have all the information.
 TO CONFIRM:  Check with Sandra Dix

-DONOR
+#### DONOR
 For deceased donors the Electronic Organ Offering System (EOS) contains all pertinent data relating to the donors and organs.

 It is not currently possible to obtain the information held in EOS automatically.

 Induction plan.

-ORGAN
+#### ORGAN
 Data needs to be recorded relating to the organ retrieval.
 This should include as a minimum:
 - The surgeon and team involved
 - The solution perfused with